 Stay Active… Move!

 Vigorous exercise has many positive impacts.
 It helps control stress hormones, strengthens the circulatory systems and metabolic systems.
 It is often recommended that we should engage in at least 30 minutes of physical activities that raise your heart rate to above 80% maximum 3-5 times a week, with 2-3 of these exercise periods to include strength exercises.
-There is a growing body of evidence that suggests a high intensity interval training (HIIT) program could produces the same results in 30 minutes /week what more traditional aerobic training programs accomplish in 90-300 minutes.
+My personal experience is that sessions of 60 minutes (rather than 30) produce significantly better adaption / results.